dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-8/what-are-partitions-and-backfills.md

 ---
-title: "Lesson 8: What are partitions and backfills?"
+title: 'Lesson 8: What are partitions and backfills?'
-module: "dagster_essentials"
+module: 'dagster_essentials'
-lesson: "8"
+lesson: '8'
 ---

 # What are partitions and backfills?